How Sharable Licenses Work🔗

 The License Server🔗

 The license server is the computer that will share the sharable licenses with the client computers.
-This computer must be configured to accept client connections and will also need to have a 2nd generation iLok with an iLok Server license on it.
+This computer must be configured to accept client connections and will also need to have a 2nd-generation or later iLok USB with an iLok Server license on it.
 Zero-configuration standards have been used so that connecting the server with the client computers is easy to do.
 Once the server is set up and turned on, any number of sharable licenses may be served up to client connections.
 The server settings are configured in the iLok License Manager application’s Preferences in Network > Server Admin.
 Detailed instructions are included after this general overview section.

 The Client Computer🔗